 Biography in English

 Tuuli made her professional operatic debut in the Finnish National Opera in 2013 as the Queen of the Night in W.A.
 Mozart’s Die Zauberflöte.
-This role has grown to be one of Takala’s signature roles, which she has already performed at the Deutsche Oper Berlin, Semperoper Dresden, Komische Oper Berlin, Klagenfurt, Essen, Toulon, Finnish National Opera, Savonlinna Opera Festival et al. In addition to the Queen of the Night, Takala’s celebrated roles include Gilda (Rigoletto) at the Semperoper Dresden & the Savonlinna Opera Festival (2017/2018), as well as Susanna (Le nozze di Figaro) in the Finnish National Opera (2014), Zerlina (Don Giovanni) at the Savonlinna Opera Festival (2016), and most recently Marguerite (Faust/Gounod) at the Savonlinna Opera Festival (2018).
+This role has grown to be one of Takala’s signature roles, which she has already performed at the Deutsche Oper Berlin, Semperoper Dresden, Komische Oper Berlin, Klagenfurt, Essen, Toulon, Finnish National Opera, Savonlinna Opera Festival et al. In addition to the Queen of the Night, Takala’s celebrated roles include Gilda (Rigoletto) at the Semperoper Dresden & the Savonlinna Opera Festival, as well as Susanna (Le nozze di Figaro) in the Finnish National Opera, Zerlina (Don Giovanni) at the Savonlinna Opera Festival, and most recently Marguerite (Faust/Gounod) at the Savonlinna Opera Festival 2018.

 In 2015-17 Takala was a member of the ‘Young Ensemble’ (Junges Ensemble) of the Semperoper Dresden.
 During these years she thrilled Dresden audiences in roles including Gilda (Rigoletto), Blonde (Die Entführung aus dem Serail), Olympia (Les contes d’Hoffmann), the Queen of the Night (Die Zauberflöte), Waldvogel (Siegfried), Frasquita (Carmen) and Barbarina (Le nozze di Figaro).

 In the current season of 2018-19 at the Semperoper, Tuuli will repeat her portrayals of Gilda (Rigoletto), the Queen of the Night (Die Zauberflöte), and Marzelline (Fidelio).
 She will also add new exciting roles to her repertoire, such as Sophie (Der Rosenkavalier), Valencienne (Die lustige Witwe) and Echo in a new production of Ariadne auf Naxos conducted by Christian Thielemann.
-In May 2019 Tuuli will make her debut in Vienna, as she sings the Queen of the Night at the Volksoper Wien.
+In February 2019 Tuuli makes her debut at Berlin’s Staatsoper Unter den Linden as the Queen of the Night in a new production of Die Zauberflöte, directed by Yuval Sharon and conducted by Franz Welser-Möst.
+In May 2019 Tuuli will make her house debut at Volksoper Wien in Vienna in the same role.

 On the concert podium she will perform with the Tampere Philharmonic lead by Santtu-Matias Rouvali (Carl Orff’s Carmina Burana and songs by Richard Strauss), the Staatskapelle Dresden under Vladimir Jurowski (Mendelssohn’s Ein Sommernachtstraum) and the Tapiola Sinfonietta in a program of Debussy’s Verlaine songs, conducted by Mario Venzago.
 Tuuli will end her season with W.A.
 Mozart’s Great Mass in c minor at the Savonlinna Opera Festival in Finland.